gplhegde/caffepresso/README.md

 # CaffePresso #

-This git repository supports the CASES 2016 paper "Cafftimized ePresso: An Optimized Library for Deep Learning on Embedded Accelerator-based platforms".
+This git repository supports the CASES 2016 paper "CaffePresso: An Optimized Library for Deep Learning on Embedded Accelerator-based platforms".
 It contains ConvNet implementations for DSP, FPGA, and NoC-based embedded accelerators.
 The framework is modularized so support for new hardware platforms is simple.
 It is also possible to change the ConvNet specifications and regenerate the implementations.

 ### How do I get set up? ###